The Human Aspect of Staying Cyber Secure – And Why It Matters

-Putting in place a formulaic cyber security services regime will protect an organisation against a wide range of cybersecurity threats.
+Putting in place a formulaic cybersecurity services regime will protect an organisation against a wide range of cybersecurity threats.
 Researching good practice and implementing the advice found is an obvious and essential element.
 But how do companies account for the human element of cybersecurity?

 Awareness is the first step: awareness of human motivations and human vulnerabilities alongside the fallibility of leadership teams.
 Understanding why humans contribute to cybersecurity risk goes a long way to understanding exactly where cybersecurity defences are weakest.

-However, in reality, most organisation also need external help to counter the simple fact that internal teams rarely have the expertise to consistently guard against a rapidly changing cybersecurity threat landscape.
+However, in reality, most organisations also need external help to counter the simple fact that internal teams rarely have the expertise to consistently guard against a rapidly changing cybersecurity threat landscape.
 Indeed, an outsourced IT services provider that truly understands the human element of cybersecurity will likely be a key partner.